-Assets foreclosed represent assets repossessed from hire purchase receivables and are stated at the lower of cost and estimated net realisable value.
+Assets foreclosed are assets repossessed from hire purchase receivables and are stated at the lower of cost and net realisable value net of allowance for loss on impairment (if any).

-Gain (loss) on disposal of assets foreclosed is recognised in part of profit or loss in the statements of comprehensive income on disposal date.
-Loss on impairment (if any) is recognised as expenses in part of profit or loss in the statements of comprehensive income.
+Gain (loss) on disposal of assets foreclosed is recognised in part of profit or loss on disposal date.

+Loss on impairment (if any) is recognised as expenses in part of profit or loss.